felipecrs/netdata-hass-addon/netdata/DOCS.md

 ## Configuring Netdata

-The Netdata configuration files are located in `/config/netdata`.
+The Netdata configuration files are located in `/addon_configs/bc277197_netdata/netdata`.
 You can edit them directly.

-If you are using the _Advanced SSH & Web Terminal_ add-on with protection mode disabled, you can use the `edit-config` helper directly.
+If you are using the _Advanced SSH & Web Terminal_ add-on with protection mode disabled, you can also use Netdata's `edit-config` helper.
 Example:

 ```console
 docker exec -it -w /etc/netdata addon_bc277197_netdata ./edit-config charts.d.conf